Trump asks U.S. Supreme Court to block lawmakers from obtaining tax returns - NewsBreak

 WASHINGTON, Oct 4 (Reuters) - Conservative U.S. Supreme Court justices on Tuesday signaled sympathy toward Alabama in the state's defense of a Republican-drawn electoral map in a case that could further erode a landmark voting rights law, drawing a skeptical response from its newest member, Ketanji Brown Jackson.

-Chief Justice John Roberts temporarily pauses lower court ruling ordering Trump to turn his taxes over to Congress
+Full D.C.
+Circuit Rejects Donald Trump’s Bid to Reconsider Ruling Turning Over Tax Records to Congress

-Chief Justice John Roberts issued a temporary stay on a lower court ruling ordering Trump to turn his taxes over to Congress.
-Roberts' order is not a final ruling but places a temporary hold on the federal appeals court's order.
-The Supreme Court will now weigh Trump's request to block...
+The full bench of the D.C.
+Circuit unanimously declined to rehear former President Donald Trump’s bid to block the release of his tax returns to the House Ways and Means Committee.
+A three-judge panel of the court previously rejected Trump’s request in August, rejecting the argument that upholding the...

 Kagan temporarily blocks Jan.
-6 panel from accessing records of Arizona GOP chair
+6 subpoena seeking records from Arizona GOP chairwoman

-Supreme Court Justice Elena Kagan on Wednesday temporarily blocked the House panel investigating the Jan.
-6, 2021, insurrection from accessing phone records belonging to the Arizona Republican Party’s chairwoman.
-Kagan, who handles emergency matters arising from Arizona, granted a request made earlier Wednesday by Kelli Ward, the GOP chairwoman,...
+Arizona Republican Party Chairwoman Kelli Ward got a temporary reprieve after she filed an emergency application to the Supreme Court in an effort to shield her phone records temporarily from the House select committee investigating the Jan.
+6 riot at the Capitol.
+Ward's emergency filing comes as she has sought...

-Justice Department asks Supreme Court to stay out of Trump document case
+Trump Scores Significant Delay from Chief Justice Roberts on SCOTUS ‘Shadow Docket’ as Democrats Tripped Up Yet Again in Years-Long Quest for Tax Returns

 Justice Kagan blocks Jan 6 subpoena for Arizona GOP official’s phone records